100 Mile Ultramarathons

 At mile 99, I looked at my watch and calculated that if I ran an eight-minute mile I could finish before 29 hours.
 I began running for the first time in hours- and it felt wonderful to open up into a full stride.
 I ran the last 800 meters in a full sprint.
 As I did, the many blisters on my feet popped which felt surprisingly great.
 With tears of joy in my eyes as I passed by the pictures of the Make a Wish children, I crossed the finish line and stopped my watch at 28:59:56, with an official time of 29:00:06 due to the malfunction with my race belt earlier in the race.

-There are many lessons to take from Ultra runs such as these.
+Final notes to self: There are many lessons to take from Ultra runs such as these.
 In my first ultra, I learned about breaking through physical and psychological barriers, and stretching my tolerance threshold.
 During my second 100 miler, I realized that circumstances are often neither quite as good, nor quite as bad as they appear to be.
-In both races, I learned more about becoming the master of our voices of doubt, which often get in the way of finding true contentment in life.
+In both races, I learned more about becoming the master of any voices of doubt, which often get in the way of finding true contentment in life.

 Weight and Core: Leg work was important; squats and leg extensions got me up the hills.
 Extensive core work (I did two 2-minute planks twice a day for the 3 months leading up to the race) and equipped me to keep going when half the field was quitting.